mlava/unread-badge/README.md

 This extension allows you to define a tag or page within Roam Research for which you want to monitor the number of Linked References.
 This can be useful if you import data from other sources, like my Quick Capture with Todoist extension, for example, or with Readwise sync.

 **NEW:**
+1. Unread counts should now update immediately, and the frequency to check for unread items settings have been removed from the Roam Depot configuration.

+**Recent:**
 1. CSS fixes for badge and text alignment
 2. Change the display name of the tag you're monitoring when using the menu option
 3. Monitor a second tag, defining different badge and text colours if desired